 If you’re wanting to become a medical examiner, or you wish to maintain your designation, we have some helpful information below.

-To become a medical examiner, you must meet requirements under Part 67.
+To become a medical examiner, you must meet the requirements of Part 67.
 They include:

-(ii) successfully completed aviation regulatory medicine training acceptable to the Director; and
+(ii) successfully completed aviation regulatory medicine training acceptable to the Director (as in rule 67.161(2)(ii)); and

 (iii) demonstrated to the Director that he or she meets the relevant competencies set out in Appendix A; and

-(3) has access to clinical, administrative and communication facilities adequate for the purpose of carrying out medical examinations to the required standard in accordance with the medical manual; and
+(3) having access to clinical, administrative and communication facilities adequate for the purpose of carrying out medical examinations to the required standard in accordance with the medical manual; and

-(4) has a reasonable ability to communicate effectively in English; and
+(4) having a reasonable ability to communicate effectively in English; and

 See Part 67 Medical Standards and Certification for further information.